Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless contact: Numerical results

 We investigate here the effect of the chosen fixed-point function ($\mathcal{F}$ or $\mathcal{G}$, see Section~\ref{sec:accel-update-step}) on the different acceleration schemes.
 As highlighted in Algorithm~\ref{alg:algo_uni}, this involves whether a projection step is applied prior to acceleration.

-By a slight abuse of notation, we denote the two possible strategies as follows: \begin{itemize} \item $\Pi \circ \mathcal{A} \circ \Pi$: acceleration applied to $\mathcal{F}$, see Eq.\eqref{eq:update_accel_F}, \item $\Pi \circ \mathcal{A}$: acceleration applied to $\mathcal{G}$, see Eq.\eqref{eq:update_accel_G}. \end{itemize} Table~\ref{tab:projection} summarizes the impact of the projection-step position on the four acceleration strategies considered here.
+By a slight abuse of notation, we denote the two possible strategies as follows: \begin{itemize} \item $\Pi \circ \mathcal{A} \circ \Pi$: acceleration applied to $\mathcal{F}$, see Eq.\eqref{eq:update_accel_F}, \item $\Pi \circ \mathcal{A}$: acceleration applied to $\mathcal{G}$, see Eq.\eqref{eq:update_accel_G}. \end{itemize} Table~\ref{tab:projection} summarizes the results obtained for all the test cases described in the following sections.
+We focus on the impact of the projection-step position on the four acceleration strategies considered here.
 We distinguish between so-called in-range and out-of-range values of the augmentation/penalty parameter.
 In-range values correspond to the range of parameter values for which the convergence of standard (non-accelerated) strategies is numerically observed.
 The upper bound of in-range values depends of the test case and has been given above (typically $10^4$ or $10^5$).

-According to Table~\ref{tab:projection}, we retain the double-projection strategy $\Pi \circ \mathcal{A} \circ \Pi$ (i.e., acceleration on~$\mathcal{F}$) for the FISTA and Anderson schemes, with or without adaptive restart, and the $\Pi \circ \mathcal{A}$ variant (i.e., acceleration on $\mathcal{G}$) for the Crossed-Secant scheme.
-For the FISTA with AR, this leads to the best strategy in terms of the number of iterations.
+\hlpink{The reported behaviors are in good agreement with the theoretical insights given in Sections~\ref{sec:accel-update-step} and~\ref{s:acceleration}}.
+For conciseness, the subsequent results focus on the best-performing fixed-point variants for each acceleration strategy, highlighted in grey in the Table~\ref{tab:projection}. .
+Hence, we retain the double-projection strategy $\Pi \circ \mathcal{A} \circ \Pi$ (i.e., acceleration on~$\mathcal{F}$) for the FISTA with adaptive restart and Anderson schemes, with or without adaptive restart, and the $\Pi \circ \mathcal{A}$ variant (i.e., acceleration on $\mathcal{G}$) for the Crossed-Secant scheme.
+For the FISTA with AR, this leads to the best strategy in terms of the number of iterations, cf. $i$ in Algorithm \ref{alg:algo_uni}.
 For the Crossed-Secant method, the chosen approach ensures convergence for all augmentation/penalty parameter values.
 Note, that since the Crossed-Secant is a dynamic relaxation method, applying it to $\mathcal{F}$ (which includes a projection before acceleration) alters its intrinsic behavior, whereas applying it to $\mathcal{G}$ preserves the original dynamics.